 Picture this: Sunny cobblestone paths lined with fresh spring blossoms.
 Chic eateries, craft-cocktail bars and casual seafood shacks refreshed and renewed.
-That feeling when you turn your face towards the long-awaited sunshine and the ocean breeze hits just right.
+Longer days and long-awaited sunshine.
 The arrival of spring is wondrous.
 But the arrival of spring in Newport?
 That’s like something out of a dream.

-We asked our Instagram followers what their favorite thing to do during spring in Newport is.
-Here's what they told us:
+We asked our Instagram followers what their favorite thing to do during one of the best times in and around Newport is.
+Here's what they told us.

 There's a reason people travel from all over to experience Newport's 3.5-mile Cliff Walk.
 It's where the serenity of salt air and the familiar sound of crashing waves collide with the awe of Gilded Age architecture.
 It's also where total invigoration meets utter relief.

 *Please note due to structural damage to a section of Cliff Walk, detours will be in place between Narragansett Avenue and Webster Street for the foreseeable future.
 The remainder of the walk will be open for all those walkers who make use of this iconic coastal trail.

 Drive on Ocean DriveBack to Top of List